 2507-01 PURPOSE

-01.01 To establish the inspection program for vendors providing safety-related materials, equipment, and services to the commercial nuclear industry.
+01.01 To establish the inspection program for vendors providing safety-related materials, equipment, and services to the domestic commercial nuclear industry.

-01.02 To provide requirements and guidance to NRC inspectors for conducting inspections at vendor facilities.
+01.02 To provide requirements and guidance to U.S. Nuclear Regulatory Commission (NRC) inspectors for conducting inspections at vendor facilities.

 2507-02 OBJECTIVES

-02.01 To verify effective implementation of vendor quality assurance programs as a means of assuring the quality of materials, equipment, and services supplied to the commercial nuclear industry.
+02.01 To verify effective implementation of vendor quality assurance programs as a means of assuring the quality of materials, equipment, and services supplied to the domestic commercial nuclear industry.

 02.02 To verify effective implementation of commercial-grade dedication programs for safety-related materials, equipment, and services.